Alexa's new music feature will make you want more Alexas

 Unfortunately, these remote commands won't work for volume control.
 Instead, you'll have to adjust volume on speakers by talking directly too them, manually via turning the light ring or pressing the volume buttons, or through the Music Playback tab in the Alexa app (Android, iOS).

-For now, one major way this differs from Google Home or Sonos is the inability to stream the same music to multiple rooms at once.
+For now, one major way this differs from Google Home ($129.00 at Bed Bath & Beyond) or Sonos is the inability to stream the same music to multiple rooms at once.
 With both Google Home and Sonos, you can create a group with speakers and play music to the entire group.
 With Alexa, the groups you create do not include the Alexa speakers themselves, only connected smart home devices.
 And saying, "Alexa, play bluegrass on all speakers" or "Alexa, play rock on Living Room and Bedroom," simply doesn't work.

 The upshot, however, is if you already have some Sonos speakers, they will also play nicely with Alexa in the near future.